River Deel (Shanon estuary)

+Do not confuse this river with River Deal, a tributary of River Boyne.

-The River Deel (An Daoil) is in County Cork and County Limerick, Ireland.
+The River Deel (An Daoil) in Ireland is a tributary of the Shannon Estuary.
+It flows in County Cork and County Limerick.

-The river rises near Dromina in north County Cork and flows north into County Limerick for over 60 km to enter the Shannon Estuary.
+It rises near Dromina in north County Cork and flows north into County Limerick for over 60km to enter the Shannon Estuary.

-After it rises it passes the flowing areas, first Milford and down towards Belville bridge, then on to Castlemahon (Mahoonagh) and nearby Newcastle West, running parallel to the main Limerick-Killarney N21 road, to reach Rathkeale.
+After its source, it passes the following areas, first Milford and down towards Belville bridge, then on to Castlemahon (Mahoonagh) and nearby Newcastle West, running parallel to the main Limerick-Killarney N21 road, to reach Rathkeale.

 After leaving Rathkeale, the river crosses the N21 and flows north to Askeaton.
 It then crosses the N69 before entering the Shannon Estuary a further 4 km north.

 Name

 The Deel derives its name from daol, an Irish word for a beetle, insect or worm, because of its winding, bending shape.

 Fishing

 The Deel was once a good salmon and grilse fishery but now is mainly fished for brown trout.